General FAQs for Desktop

 - On Linux:

-No, the Docker Extension SDK is licensed under the Apache 2.0 License and is free to use.
+No, the Docker Extension SDKopen_in_new is licensed under the Apache 2.0 License and is free to use.
 Anyone can create new Docker Extensions and share them without constraints.

 No, there is no constraint on how each extension should be licensed, this is up to the extension authors to decide when creating a new extension.